mxenabled/android-connect-demo/README.md

 In the demo app, you will want to use `appscheme` as the `ui_message_webview_url_scheme`.

 It is *imperative* that your native application intercept *all* navigation events.
 In addition to the widget events, the widget also has links to bank and/or financial institution sites.
-You will want to intercept these and handle them accordingly.
+You need to intercept these and send them to the user agent instead of overriding the WebView.
 Failure to do so may result in your WebView being replaced by the link or URL event.

 You can see an example of handing events in the [`MXWebViewClient.java->shouldOverrideUrlLoading()` method](https://github.com/mxenabled/android-connect-demo/blob/main/app/src/main/java/com/example/atriumconnectdemo/MXWebViewClient.java#L30-L60).